Geibeltbad Pirna: Sauna

 Then there is a health spa where mud can be applied.
 The mud consists of algae and chalk.

 In the Tepidarium are heated areas with warm and cold water pools and rest areas.
 A bar is available in this area.

+Gastronomy

+There is a restaurant at the main entrance and a snack terrace in the outdoor pool, both of which have a good view.
+There is a vitamin drink bar in the tepidarium.

 Courses

 Monday to Thursday children training is available starting from 6 years old.
 The course is for 14 days (8 training days altogether).

 Swimming gymnastics is available as a training course.
 For sports training "Aqua-Power" in on offer.

 Events

 Outside of the summer season on every first Monday of the month is a nude swimming session from 22:00 am - 2.00 pm at the leisure time pool.

 There is a midnight sauna and night swimming in the winter months, every first Saturday of the month from 10pm until 2am.

 Facilities

 There is a restaurant at the main entrance, the snack bar at the exterior bath and a bar at the tepidarium.
 The restaurant is for all visitors.

 The spa had its own shuttle service to Dresden and Heidenau.